TheKevJames/tools/docker-gcloud-pubsub-emulator/README.rst

 that environment variables are only checked if no configuration file is
 provided: if you specify a configuration file, you must use it for all of your configurations.

+Note that environment variables do not support configuring push subscriptions.

 To use environment variables, specify ``$PUBSUB_PROJECT`` with a sequential number appended to it, *starting with 1* (for example: your first project